mdijkstra-oss/homepage.infra/README.md

 | `domain_delegated` | Whether the registrar points at Scaleway's nameservers.
 Custom domains publish only once true. |

 Deploying is changing a pin and applying; rolling back is changing it back.
 Nothing persists between deploys, so there is no state to unwind.

-## Rotating keys

-**DeepSeek.** Cap the new key before it is used.
-Export it, apply, confirm inference works, and only then revoke the old one upstream — the old value stays in the state's version history, so revoking upstream is what retires it.

-**CI.** Bump `api_key_expires_at`, apply, and push the replaced secret to both repos.

 ## Container Registry access